Growing Hibiscus Sabdariffa

 While Hibiscus sabdariffa is a native plant of the tropics, given the right care they are also perfectly capable of being grown and harvested in northern climates with seasonal temperatures.
-Also known as roselle or sorrel, they are similar to humans in that they thrive best and are healthiest in conditions of moderation.
-Whether you are dealing with temperature, water, or fertilizer, too much or too little is harmful.
-Moderation is key, and a healthy hibiscus will produce quality calyxes for consumption.
+Also known as roselle or sorrel, they are similar to humans in that they thrive best and are healthiest in moderate conditions.
+Moderation is key; Whether you are dealing with temperature, water, or fertilizer, too much or too little is harmful.
+A healthy hibiscus will produce quality calyxes for consumption.

 Water the soil when it becomes dry to the touch.
 To reiterate, water only enough to make the soil moist, not wet.

 It is critical to use the right type of fertilizer.
 The fertilizer needs to be one with low phosphorus, moderate nitrogen, and high potassium.
 Fertilize every two to three weeks.
 If the leaves are turning brown at the tips, that is a sign they are getting too much nitrogen.
 That is a warning sign of stress, but don't panic, just prune the bad leaves and adjust your fertilizer frequency.

 Hidden Valley Hibiscus recommends a 17N - 5P - 24K fertilizer.
 The most critical aspect of the fertilizer is that the phosphorus content is low.
 Too much phosphorus can sicken a hibiscus in a matter of a couple of weeks.

 Signs of Stress

 Apart from freezing temperatures, a grown, established hibiscus usually gives ample notice of stress before it is killed.
 The usual sign that you are doing something wrong is when the leaves turn yellow.
 Look at what they may have been getting in excess.
 Remember how the recent weather has been.